KiranBabu007/AI-Content-Creation/README.md

 - **Clerk**: A user authentication and onboarding solution that simplifies the process of adding secure authentication to web applications.

-- **AI Content Generation APIs**: Gen-X integrates with state-of-the-art AI content generation APIs for image generation and conversational AI capabilities.
+- **AI Content Generation APIs**: Gen-X integrates with AI content generation APIs from TogetherAI for image generation and conversational AI capabilities.

 ## Future Plans